Vanishing adsorption limit of Riemann problem solutions for the polymer model: Introduction

 along with their admissibility criterion of Def.~\ref{def:KKIT}.
 They showed that these discontinuities (which they called transitional contact discontinuities) are needed to solve certain Riemann problems.

 These discontinuities are analogues, for the case of a linearly degenerate characteristic family, of non-classical shock waves that occur in various systems of conservation laws.
-Adopting the terminology used for such waves to the present context, we say that a contact discontinuity has a \emph{crossing} configuration of characteristic paths~\cite{IsaMarPlo88a} if inequalities~\eqref{eq:crossing} hold, and we will call it \emph{undercompressive}~\cite{SheSchMar87} if, in addition, it is admissible in an appropriate sense.
+Adopting the terminology used for such waves to the present context, we say that a contact discontinuity has a \emph{crossing} configuration of characteristic paths~\cite{IsaMarPlo88a} if inequalities~\eqref{eq:crossing} hold, and we will call it \emph{undercompressive} if, in addition, it is admissible in an appropriate sense. \begin{remark} The term ``undercompressive'' was introduced for shock waves in Ref.~\cite{SheSchMar87}.
+An undercompressive shock wave has also been called a \emph{transitional} shock wave because it is a prime example of the more general concept of \emph{transitional wave group}~\cite{transitional1990}. \end{remark}

 \begin{example} An example~\cite{nonmonotonicity2021} of a polymer model~\eqref{eq:conslaw}, presented in Sec.~\ref{sec:example}, has a contact discontinuity with a crossing configuration of characteristics that satisfies the de~Souza-Marchesin criterion but neither the Keyfitz-Kranzer/Isaacson nor the Isaacson-Temple criteria.
 (Necessarily, the monotonicity condition~\eqref{eq:f-cond-monotone} does not hold for this model.)
 Therefore, the set of admissible Riemann solutions is different for these different criteria. \end{example}